 In view of the leveraged and/or inverse features of L&I Products and the additional leverage impact from margin financing, you are not advised to trade L&I Products on margin.

 Who should invest in L&I Products?

 L&I Products target sophisticated trading-oriented investors who understand the nature of these products and the associated risks, and constantly monitor the performance of their holdings on a daily basis.
-Since L&I Products are designed for short-term trading or hedging and are not intended for long-term investment, they are not intended for buy-and-hold investors.
+Since L&I Products are designed for short-term trading or hedging and are not intended for holding longer than one day, they are not intended for buy-and-hold investors.

 You should read the product key facts statement and the offering documents for all the necessary information to make an informed decision.
 You should also understand your investment objectives and risk tolerance before making investment decision on L&I Products.